oracle/node-oracledb/package/README.md

   You can run `npm run buildbinary` on each operating system architecture that you want to include in your package.
-Copy the node-oracledb binaries and related build metadata information files to the `package/Staging` directory on one machine.
+Copy the node-oracledb binaries and related build metadata information files from all `package/Staging` directories to the `package/Staging` directory on one machine.

 - Run `npm run buildpackage`.
 This calls `buildpackage.js` to make the node-oracledb package containing the node-oracledb JavaScript files, the